MartinBies/MartinBies.github.io/_pages/research.md

-## Software to compute sheaf cohomologies on toric varieties
+## Software to compute sheaf cohomologies

 To make use of finitely-presented graded S-modules as models for coherent sheaves and to compute sheaf cohomologies based on these models, I have made extensions to the package